Agilis-Ingenium/database/README.md

 # Database Codebase

-The codebase for PostGres db.
+The codebase for PostgreSQL data base.

 ## Sources for Github Actions 📖